JacobTutt/stat_frequentist_analysis/README.md

 ### 5. Run the Notebooks
 Open the notebooks and select the created kernel (Python (S1 Coursework)) to run the code.

+## Report for the Coursework

+The coureworks PDF report can be found under the **Report** directory of the repository

 ## Documentation for the Coursework